Alessandro Del Ponte, Ph.D.

 Research Interests & Background

-I am an experimental political scientist.
-My work lies at the intersection of behavioral political economy and political psychology, where I specialize in social identity theory and intergroup conflict.
+I am an experimental political scientist with a strong background in economics.
+My work lies at the intersection of behavioral economics and political psychology, where I specialize in social identity theory and intergroup conflict.
 My research explores the question: How do citizens and governments respond to crises?
 I use a variety of research techniques: incentivized economic experiments (online & lab), survey experiments, and panel data analysis.

 I work on two complementary lines of research: